Walter P. Reuther Library: Programs

 The Reuther Library conducts public programming to inform the public about archives and their use.
 These include exhibits, tours, open houses, collection opening events, and more.

 The Archives and Primary Resource Education Lab (APREL) at the Reuther Library promotes K-12 and Undergraduate use of archival materials in classrooms.
 The program offers instruction, embedded archivist services, curriculum development support and aims to study the impact of archives in education.

+The Reuther Library is also home to Labor@Wayne, the Centers for Labor Studies, Wayne State University's Employment and Labor Relations Program, the Fraser Center for Workplace Issues, and the Michigan Labor History Society.
+Labor@Wayne and many of its associated arms have been overseen by its director, Elizabeth Faue, since its resuscitation in 2023.